vttresearch/Finnish-building-stock-default-structural-data/README.md

 - The [appendix of the Finnish energy certificate guide](https://www.ymparisto.fi/download/noname/%7BA6558C5F-9B2E-40E5-B261-605118163F03%7D/141252)

-## `data/structural_layers.csv`
+## `data/structure_layers.csv`

 This file defines each the properties of individual structural layers, represented using a `layer_id`.
-Each `layer_id` is attributed to a specific structure indicated by the `(source, structure)` pair, and each structure is assigned a `structure_type` from `[roof, exterior_wall, base_floor, separating_floor, partition_wall]` *(this really should be a property in `structure_descritions.csv`, but is currently defined here, unfortunately)*.
+Each `layer_id` is attributed to a specific structure indicated by the `(source, structure)` pair, and each structure is assigned a `structure_type` from `[roof, exterior_wall, base_floor, separating_floor, partition_wall]` *(this really should be a property in `structure_descriptions.csv`, but is currently defined here, unfortunately)*.
 Furthermore, each `layer_id` is attributed to a `structure_material`, which determines the material properties for that layer.
 The rest of the columns are layer-specific parameters, described below:

 - `layer_weight`: Describes the approximated share of the total volume in the case of overlapping `layers`, e.g. different types of furring with space in between the material.
+Furring details are included in `layer_notes`, e.g. _150x175 k 600_ indicates a 150mm times 175mm beam every 600mm, resulting in a `layer_weight` of _150 / 600 = 0.25_.
+These always sum to 1 over layers with the same `layer_number`.
 - `layer_number`: Determines the order of the `layers` in the `structure`, explained in detail further down.
 - `layer_minimum_thickness_mm`: Determines the minimum possible thickness of the `layer` in millimetres.
 - `layer_load_bearing_thickness_mm`: Determines the minimum thickness of the `layer` in millimetres, when the `structure` is load-bearing.
 - `layer_tag`: Describes the primary purpose of the `layer`.
+These are intended to be common between structures, helping group the layers.
+E.g. `load-bearing structure`, `thermal insulation`, as well as `exterior finish` and `interior finish` can be of interest when filtering the structures.
-- `notes`: Contains additional information about possible assumptions, dimensioning, furring, etc.
+- `layer_notes`: Contains additional information about possible assumptions, dimensioning, furring, etc.

 All the structures have their layers enumerated using the `layer_number` to indicate their order in the structure.
 For envelope structures, the ordering of the layers is relative to the thermal insulation layer, with the thermal insulation layer being the zeroth layer.